python/typeshed/tests/README.md

 ```

 For each distribution, stubtest ignores definitions listed in a `@tests/stubtest_allowlist.txt` file,
 relative to the distribution.
+Platform specific items can be ignored by listing them
-Additional packages that are needed to run stubtest for a
+in a `@tests/stubtest_allowlist_{platform}.txt` file.
+Additional packages that are needed
+to run stubtest for a
 distribution can be added to `tool.stubtest.stubtest_requirements` in `METADATA.toml`.

 ### Using stubtest to find objects missing from the stubs